Love Sux: Critical reception

 Love Sux received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 74 based on 11 reviews.
-It marks Lavigne's highest-rated album of her career to date.
+This marks Lavigne's highest-rated album of her career to date.

 In a positive review from Clash, Shannon Garner wrote that "it would be easy to disregard Lavigne's album as part of the current 2000s nostalgia storm that's on the rise but it's far from hazy nostalgia", further remarking that Love Sux "showcases growth in Lavigne as an artist", and that the album is "more of an antidote to pop progress rather than a nostalgic throwback", concluding that "it just has all the elements of what made us fall in love with Avril Lavigne in the first place."
 Tom Williams of The Line of Best Fit complimented Love Sux, commenting that the album "brings the energy up to a 10 almost immediately and rarely turns it down across the album's 33 minutes."

 Roisin O'Connor of The Independent wrote that the album is "Lavigne's best album since 2007's The Best Damn Thing, which moved away from her earlier grunge-based sound and into catchier territory.
 It says a lot about the 37-year-old's conviction that her rebel-girl schtick doesn't feel hackneyed."
 While critical of some of the album's lyrics, O'Connor concluded that Love Sux is "shameless but cathartic hit of nostalgia".
 Writing for NME, Ali Shutler reviewed Love Sux positively, remarking that the album "is an unapologetic blast of self-empowerment" and "a progressive pop-punk album that eschews the old rules – but not at the expense of maximalist, joyful guitar anthems."
 Hannah Jane Parkinson of The Guardian opined that the album contains "high-energy bangers one after the other", and is "exuberant enough to have you partying like it's 2002."

-In a more mixed review, Jessie Atkinson of Gigwise commented "Now thirty-seven years old, Avril is still playing with schoolbook colloquialisms and the dramas of one who is unlucky in love.
+In a less positive review, Jessie Atkinson of Gigwise commented, "now thirty-seven years old, Avril is still playing with schoolbook colloquialisms and the dramas of one who is unlucky in love.
 The results are undeniably fun, especially for those of us who were young at the time of 2002's Let Go – and the new youth, who are dabbling in chequered wrist warmers and smudged liner.
 Sadly, Love Sux sounds too much like a 2002 carbon copy to truly impress in 2022."

 Accolades

+Love Sux won the Japan Gold Disc Award of Best 3 Albums.
+The album was nominated for Album of the Year and Pop Album of the Year at the Juno Awards of 2023.